yuefan98/nleis.py/docs/source/getting-started.rst

    conda activate nleis

-We've now activated our conda environment and are ready to use the install :code:`nleis.py`.
+We've now activated our conda environment and are ready to install :code:`nleis.py`.

 .. code-block:: bash